Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 silent_p0(this is the share of "silent" critical incidents closed without escalation).

-An optimization target, conversely, can be lowered or raised, but only within a protective corridor.
-MTTR is useful as a recovery speed indicator but dangerous as the sole reward for the model or team.
+An optimization goal, on the contrary, can be lowered or raised, but only within a protective corridor.
+MTTR is useful as a recovery speed indicator but dangerous as the sole reward for a model or team.

 Bad: